🌿 Why I Started Making Tea Slowly — For Life Transitions & Nervous System Support

 🤲 Becoming My Own Mother

-I stopped asking, “What’s wrong with me?” and started asking, “What do I need today?”
+I stopped asking, “What’s wrong with me?”

 I mothered myself.

-🫖 A Ritual to Begin With
+🫖 A Practice to Begin With

 If you’d like to read the full story—and learn how to make your own nourishing infusion—start here: